cdapio/cdap/docs/loom-docs/source/guide/installation/index.rst

 ::
   $ sudo apt-get install libmysql-java*

 After the install, the MySQL JAR is placed in ``/usr/share/java/``.
-Copy the downloaded JAR file to the ``/opt/loom/server/lib/`` directory on your Loom server machine.
+Copy the installed JAR files to the ``/opt/loom/server/lib/`` directory on your Loom server machine.
 Verify that the JAR file has appropriate permissions.

 .. note::